Isabel Adrian: Career

 Isabel and Steve moved to Los Angeles in 2008.
 Isabel was cast in Swedish Hollywood Housewives, which she starred in for the next four years in episodes 3, 4, and 5.
 In 2015 Isabel did a comeback in season 9.
 In 2014 Isabel was cast as one of the co-stars in the reality show Euros of Hollywood for Bravo, which is an American reality documentary television series on Bravo that premiered on 3 November 2014 Other cast members of the show were Massimo Dobrovic, Fawni, Sascha Gerecht, Jannik Olander and Bleona Qereti.
 Later on the show was also aired in Sweden and Australia.

 In 2013, Isabel and her friend Rebecca Stella released a podcast at Expressen called Isabel och Rebeccas podcast.
 It turned out to be a success, and after only its first episode it was ranked number one on iTunes.
 In this podcast Isabel and Rebecca discuss everything from work, every-day life to what inspires them as individuals.
 The podcast was released on Expressen as well as on iTunes and they did a total of 50 episodes.

 In 2014, Isabel released her best-selling book Sex, Drugs and The DJ.
 The fictional book is loosely based on Adrian's personal experiences.
 The book showcases the rise of electronic dance music and the people who are along for the ride.
 Her book is a love story involving hate, greed, envy, success, and music.
 At the beginning of 2016, Isabel had teamed up with her husband Steve Angello to produce a feature film based on the book.
 For the movie she created the music video and song, Bring Me Light together with Audrey Napoleon.

 In 2015, Isabel and her husband Steve appeared on one episode of Arga Snickaren VIP together, where Isabel received a new office built by the team which aired on Kanal 5.
 In 2015 they also attended the Swedish television show Renées Brygga as a couple.

 In 2018, Isabel Adrian was one of the co-hosts at Diabetesgalan.

 Production company

-Life in the heart of Hollywood inspired Isabel to open her own production company, LaLa Studios.
-Here she takes actors' headshots, films scenes for actors' reels, and produces her own film and television projects.
+Life in the heart of Hollywood inspired Isabel to establish her own production company, LaLa Studios.
+There, she photographs actors’ headshots, films scenes for their reels, and develops her own film and television projects.
 She also produces plays for local theatres.